microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventwebinar-post-registrations.md

 ## Response

-If successful, this action returns one of the following:
+If successful, this method returns one of the following results:
-* A `201 Created` response code and [virtualEventRegistration](../resources/virtualeventregistration.md) object for delegated permissions.
+* A `201 Created` response code and a [virtualEventRegistration](../resources/virtualeventregistration.md) object for delegated permissions.
 * A `204 No Content` response code for application permissions.

 ## Examples